 But if you notice any symptoms or suspect your dog has been exposed to carbon monoxide, go to the vet immediately.

-Your vet will probably want to know a few pieces of information like if and how long your dog was exposed to carbon monoxide, whether there were other people or pets around and if anyone else shows symptoms.
+Your vet will probably want to know information, such as whether and how long your dog was exposed to carbon monoxide, whether other people or pets were around, and if anyone else showed symptoms.

 If your dog collapses, the vet will immediately give him oxygen therapy, even before asking for any information.
 Oxygen therapy removes the carbon monoxide from the blood to return your dog’s oxygen levels to normal.